Helia Healthcare of Champaign

 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is typically a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.
+Measures the number of times residents are rehospitalized per thousand days of short-term resident care.

 Short-term Care: ER Visits